Ben John: Extremist ordered to read books is jailed

 Lord Justice Holroyde: "We are satisfied that there must be a sentence of immediate imprisonment."

-John, of Addison Drive in Lincoln, who attended the hearing via videolink, must hand himself into police by 16:00 GMT on Thursday.
+John, of Addison Drive, Lincoln, who attended the hearing via videolink, must hand himself in to police by 16:00 GMT on Thursday.

-Last year, police said John had collected tens of thousands of documents in bulk downloads onto hard drives, which contained "a wealth" of white supremacist and anti-Semitic material.
+Last year, police said John had collected tens of thousands of documents in bulk downloads on to hard drives, which contained "a wealth" of white supremacist and anti-Semitic material.

 The ex-student was charged under Section 58 of the Terrorism Act, and found guilty by a jury of one count.